 - Expand their network of fellow Vanderbilt educators, connecting with peers with similar teaching interests.

 Participants will leave the institute with course plans and draft syllabuses for courses to be taught in the following academic year.
-Additionally, each VU faculty participant will receive $500 in research funds to be used to enhance their teaching.
+Additionally, each faculty participant will receive $500 in research funds to be used to enhance their teaching.

 For more on the Course Design Institute experience, read stories from past CDI participants.